ktaha2/calculator/README.md

 This is a simple calculator web application that allows users to perform basic arithmetic operations.
 It was built using JavaScript and DOM events.

 # Features
-Addition
+Addition.
-Subtraction
+Subtraction.
-Multiplication
+Multiplication.
-Division
+Division.
-Clear button to reset the calculator
+Clear button to reset the calculator.

 # How to use
 1. Click the first number you want to calculate in the input field.